Interconnection for beginners

 NOTE: The actual size of the system installed may be less than or equal to the size you list on the A&A form.

 Request a building permit for the renewable energy system installation from the local jurisdiction.
 The installation must pass city or county inspections for safety and code compliance in order to receive a building permit.

 Install the system according to all applicable local building codes.
 Ensure that you’re using CEC-approved equipment.
 Visit Eligible Equipment Section.
 Also check the single-line diagram (SLD) included with your Interconnection Application to understand what is installed.
 Generally, installation takes a few days to a few weeks, depending on the conditions of the property or system.

 Schedule an inspection from the local jurisdiction to get final approval of the new solar or renewable system.
 We require a copy of the final permit before issuing your customer a permission to operate (PTO) letter.

 NOTE: Attach a copy of the building permit, SLD and other applicable supporting documents.
 View a list of required documentation.
-Visit Standard Net Energy Metering Interconnection.
+Visit the PG&E Interconnection Portal.
 The online application uses the information you submit to determine if any additional documentation or a variance request is required.
 In a few cases, our engineering review may determine that additional system upgrades are necessary to support the new renewable system.
 These upgrades may incur a cost and delay the installation timeline.